 Os Gêmeos began experimenting with their style and giving their work a distinctive Brazilian flavour, including differing colour palettes, subjects, and approaches from their New York influences.
 A trademark for their work now, the yellow skin of many of their characters actually comes from dreams they have both had that feature people with yellow skin.
 They started making overt political statements as well, focused on local issues of poverty and infrastructure in their homeland.

 Nowadays, Os Gêmeos’ work can be seen all over the world, from Europe to North America to all over their native land.
 Special commissions include art festivals around the world and, surprisingly, local transit systems in Brazil, who are famously against street art on their trains.
-Murals and graffiti have become part of Brazil’s cultural makeup, individual expressions that together help a local and national identity, and two artists working under one name are a large part of this continuing mode of expression and internationally renowned scene.
+Mural painting and graffiti have become part of Brazil’s cultural makeup, individual expressions that together help a local and national identity, and two artists working under one name are a large part of this continuing mode of expression and internationally renowned scene.
 Their name is Os Gêmeos.